-- And finally, DM uses to narrate the results of their actions. :
+- And finally, DM uses them to narrate the results of their actions.:

-Basically, on the adventure series, DM uses a map as an outline to perfectly tracks every progress the characters are making, even as they explore the dreaded dungeon and the wilderness.
+Basically, in the adventure series, DM uses a map as an outline to perfectly track every progress the characters are making, even as they explore the dreaded dungeon and the wilderness.
 The map describes everything the character will likely see in each new area he enters.

 The DM’s notes, including a key to the map, describe what the adventurers find as they enter each new area.
 Sometimes, the passage of time and the adventurers’ actions determine what happens, so the DM might use a timeline or a flowchart to track their progress instead of a map.

-Most time in the adventure game, the passage of time determines what happens, so for this the DM, then uses the timeline to track their progress.
+Most times in the adventure game, the passage of time determines what happens, so for this the DM then uses the timeline to track their progress.

-In-game of adventure, scaling through the treacherous mountains, swimming 5e across high rushing deep seas, moving through the dungeon corridors and all other forms of 5e movement are the major role and tasks in the fantasy game of adventures.
+The major roles and tasks in the fantasy game of adventures are scaling treacherous mountains, swimming 5e across high rushing deep seas, moving through dungeon corridors, and all other forms of 5e movement.

 The adventures 5e movement summary is seamless with the GM, who calculates the accurate distance or time traveled by the adventurer.

-Here the d&d travel time is late in the evening, on a travel pace to find the entrance of the dungeon on the 3rd da summarize
+The d & d travel time here is late in the evening, on a travel pace to find the dungeon entrance on the third da summarize

 It’s very vital to know how long it takes to move from one point to another, irrespective of the time it will take either in minutes, days, hours, or even months.
 Check out the Command 5e:DnD 5e Spells List, Uses, Application & Rules

-The rules of the game are that the determination of travel time will depend on two factors, these factors include the 5e travel speed and travel pace 5e of the creatures moving and the terrain they are moving over.
+According to the game’s rules, travel time is determined by two factors: the 5e travel speed and travel pace of the creatures moving and the terrain they are moving over.

 The 5e Travel Speed

-All the characters and monsters in Dungeon and Dragon has what is called 5e travel speed or 5e overland travel, this dnd travel speed is the actual distance in feet that the character or monster in the adventure can walk in the first round.
+All Dungeons and Dragons characters and monsters have what is known as 5e travel speed or 5e overland travel, which is the actual distance in feet that the character or monster in the adventure can walk in the first round.